ATLGuide

 POWERED BY

-There are three Bartacos around the city, and just like the other two, the Inman Park location has a nice patio, great margaritas, and serves little tacos that you can easily eat three or four of—our favorite is the crispy duck.
+There are several Bartacos around the city, and just like the others, the Inman Park location has a nice patio, great margaritas, and serves little tacos that you can easily eat three or four of—our favorite is the fried oyster.
 And if you’re with a friend who says they don’t want tacos because they’ve already had some five times this week, the ceviche and plantains are good picks too.

 Victory Sandwich Bar is a great spot to just sit on a patio, eat a few little sandwiches, and drink a whiskey Coke slushie.
 There’s a menu of nine different sandwiches, from the Tea Bird with spicy chicken and sweet tea mayo to the vegetarian Beeter, and each one’s small enough that you can double, especially if you spend a whole afternoon here.
 They also have a few sides, like smoked potato salad and cold sesame noodles.
-This place gets packed on the weekends, but you can always get a Vicnic basket to go, filled with everything you’ll need to eat, and go sit in the park across the street instead.
+This place gets packed on the weekends, but you can always get your order to-go and go sit in the park across the street instead.

 Every neighborhood needs a place where you can get good bar food, beer, and watch whatever game is on that you can’t find a way to illegally stream at home.
 In Inman Park, that’s The Albert.
 Their burgers are great and what they’re best known for, but they also have solid appetizers, like their pimento cheese with sausage and smoked nachos (for when you decide to stick around for the late game as well).
 They also carry 70-plus beers, along with a variety of wine and cocktails, so no matter what you’re in the mood for, you’ll be covered.